Keyboard shortcuts

 where each term has a specific physical meaning:

-\(T_s[\rho]\) is the kinetic energy of a fictitious non-interacting system with the same density \(\rho(\mathbf{r})\) as the real interacting system.
+• \(T_s[\rho]\) is the kinetic energy of a fictitious non-interacting system with the same density \(\rho(\mathbf{r})\) as the real interacting system.
 Unlike the full kinetic energy \(T[\rho]\), this quantity can be computed exactly from the single-particle orbitals (see below).

-\(E_{\mathrm{H}}[\rho]\) is the classical Hartree energy — the electrostatic self-energy of the electron charge distribution, treating it as a classical continuous fluid:
+• \(E_{\mathrm{H}}[\rho]\) is the classical Hartree energy — the electrostatic self-energy of the electron charge distribution, treating it as a classical continuous fluid:

 This is the dominant part of the electron–electron repulsion and is treated exactly.

-- \(E_{\mathrm{xc}}[\rho]\) is the exchange-correlation (XC) energy.
+• \(E_{\mathrm{xc}}[\rho]\) is the exchange-correlation (XC) energy.
 It collects everything that is missing from the above terms:

-This includes the quantum exchange energy (from the antisymmetry of the wavefunction, as seen in the Hartree–Fock discussion in Chapter 1), all Coulomb correlation effects beyond the Hartree level, and the correction to the kinetic energy from the interacting nature of the true system. \(E_{\mathrm{xc}}\) is the only term that must be approximated; its exact form is unknown.
+This includes the quantum exchange energy (the \(K_{ij}\) integrals introduced in Chapter 1.5.2), all Coulomb correlation effects beyond the Hartree level, and the correction to the kinetic energy from the interacting nature of the true system. \(E_{\mathrm{xc}}\) is the only term that must be approximated; its exact form is unknown.

-- \(\int V_{\mathrm{ext}}(\mathbf{r}),\rho(\mathbf{r}),d\mathbf{r}\) is the interaction with the external potential (the nuclear attraction and any applied fields), treated exactly.
+• \(\int V_{\mathrm{ext}}(\mathbf{r}),\rho(\mathbf{r}),d\mathbf{r}\) is the interaction with the external potential (the nuclear attraction and any applied fields), treated exactly.

 The Kohn–Sham ansatz reduces the DFT problem to finding a good approximation for \(E_{\mathrm{xc}}[\rho]\) — a functional of three-dimensional \(\rho\) alone — rather than solving the full \(3N\)-dimensional Schrödinger equation.